Remes-Abogados/REMES-AI-and-Law-research-i2022-2026/README.md

 Dr. Antonio de J. Remes Diaz received his Ph.D. degree Cum Laude in May 2024 with a 4.0 of 4.0 GPA.
 (Academic Excellence performance).

-The public repository linked in APPENDIX B, APPENDIX C, and APPENDIX D, database records (2022-2026), and the Cases proceedings before INAI, TRANSPARNECIA PARA EL PUEBLO and IVAI can also be consulted in the Na-tional Transparency Platform (Plataforma Nacional de Transparencia), in https://www.plataformadetransparencia.org.mx/.
+The public repository linked in APPENDIX B, APPENDIX C, and APPENDIX D, database records (2022-2026), and the Cases proceedings before INAI, TRANSPARNECIA PARA EL PUEBLO and IVAI can also be consulted in the National Transparency Platform (Plataforma Nacional de Transparencia), in https://www.plataformadetransparencia.org.mx/.

 This information is public.